AMERICAN BATTLE MONUMENTS COMMISSION

 Private Joseph F. Covert died of pneumonia in France on March 22, 1918.
 He was survived by his parents, Joseph H. & Lydia C. Covert, and a brother, James, all of 1146 Whitman Avenue in Camden.

-The Coverts were still on Whitman Street 1920.
+The Coverts were still on Whitman Avenue 1920.
 In 1930 Joseph H. Covert was still working as a rigger at the New York Shipbuilding Corporation shipyard in Camden, and had bought a home at 420 Vine Street in Camden.

 World War I Draft Registration Card